Survival analysis for AdVerse events with VarYing follow-up times (SAVVY) -- comparison of adverse event risks in randomized controlled trials: Introduction

+Methods commonly employed in randomized clinical trials (RCT) to quantify absolute adverse event (AE) risk either do not account for varying follow-up times, censoring, or for competing events (CE), although appreciation of these are important in risk quantification, see e.g. Proctor and Schumacher \cite{proctor_16}.
+As noted in Koller et al. \cite{koller_12} recognition of competing events in the clinical trial community remains marginal.

-The SAVVY project group is a collaborative effort from academia and pharmaceutical industry with the aim to improve the analyses of AE data in clinical trials through the use of survival techniques that account for both varying follow-up times, censoring and CEs.
-To this end, the companion paper has verified the relevance of using the Aalen-Johansen estimator\cite{allignol_16} as the non-parametric gold-standard method when quantifying absolute AE risk.
+The SAVVY project group is a collaborative effort from academia and pharmaceutical industry with the aim to improve analyses of AE data in clinical trials through use of survival techniques that account for varying follow-up times, censoring and CEs.
+To this end, Stegherr et al. \cite{onesample}, considering only one trial arm in an opportunistic set of 186 types of AEs from seventeen RCTs from different disease indications, have verified the relevance of using the Aalen-Johansen estimator \cite{allignol_16} as the non-parametric gold-standard method when quantifying absolute AE risk.
 The reason is that the Aalen-Johansen estimator is the only (non-parametric) estimator that accounts for CEs, censoring, and varying follow-up times simultaneously, and, being non-parametric, does not rely on restrictive parametric assumptions such as incidence densities do.